takaakikishida/takaakikishida/README.md

 ### About me:
-- Pursuing my MSc in Economics at HEC Lausanne, University of Lausanne.
+- Pursuing my PhD in Economics at Institute of Economics and Econometrics, University of Geneva.
 - R and GIS enthusiast, diving deep into causal inference.
 Equally adept with Stata.
 - Engaged in Development and Environmental Economics research.